10 Best universities for Radio and Television broadcasting in Canada

 1981

-The best cities to study Radio and Television broadcasting in Canada based on the number of universities and their ranks are Montreal, Edmonton, Toronto, and Winnipeg.
+The best cities to study Radio and Television broadcasting in Canada based on the number of universities and their ranks are Montreal, Toronto, London, and Waterloo.